 All city council invoices are subject to recovery action if unpaid.
 This can be avoided by paying the invoice on time or discussing payment arrangements with a member of staff - see billing and debt recovery payment problems for more details.

 If an invoice is deemed to be incorrect the department that issued the invoice should be contacted (contact details are given on every invoice).
-Alternatively, the city council’s billing and debt recovery team will be able to assist if they are contacted with details of the dispute on telephone number 0161 793 2659.
+If you need these details again the city council’s billing and debt recovery team will be able to assist if they are contacted on telephone number 0161 793 2954.

 How can I pay?